mattrondel/HomeProjects/Change_Management.md

 - Monitoring and evaluation: Tracking progress and evaluating the success of the change to ensure objectives are met.

-example of this is adding adobe reader instead of Edge, examples
+example of this is adding adobe reader instead of Edge, examples, this for pdf files created in adobe Lifecycle designer